PredragPeranovic/PredragPeranovic.github.io/_posts/2021-03-24-time-estimate-for-software-projects.markdown

     - polishing look with CSS;
     - deciding on a shade of colors, borders, shadows, etc.

-On the other hand, I'm spot on when estimating the time to do manual labor like:
+On the other hand, when doing manual labor, I'm usually spot on with time estimates:
 - hiking a mountain;
 - cutting grass in a yard;
 - fixing house appliances, etc,